-Figure 4-1.
+Figure 4-2.
 Norcold Refrigerator Control Panel

-[right-hand side] to the "on" position which starts the refrigerator in the "automatic" mode.
 When this is done, if 120-volt AC is available to the motor home, the AC mode indicator light will light and indicate that the AC power is available to the motor home.
-However, if the 120-volt AC is not available, then
+However, if the 120-volt AC is not available, then the gas mode indicator light will be illuminated indicating that the refrigerator will be operating on the LP gas supply.
+To turn the refrigerator "off," push the "on/off" button for two seconds to shut down the refrigerator.

-Figure 4-2, Norcold Refrigerator
+Figure 4-1.
+Norcold Refrigerator